data-apis/array-api/spec/API_specification/broadcasting.md

 ## In-place Semantics

-In-place element-wise operations must not change the shape of the in-place array as a result of broadcasting.
+As implied by the broadcasting algorithm, in-place element-wise operations must not change the shape of the in-place array as a result of broadcasting.